Witham Friary: Public House

 The pub is noted by CAMRA because of its beautifully preserved interior, and is included in their National Inventory of Historic Pubs.

 Water Dispute

 Since the 19th century, the village water supply has come from the estate of the Duke of Somerset rather than from a commercial water company.
-The estate's decision to terminate the supply is a cause for local concern.
+The estate's decision to terminate the supply was a cause for local concern, however after intervention from the county council the matter was resolved, and the supply is now on a firm footing.

+Sports, clubs and societies

+The village has a vibrant cricket club with an adult team that plays only friendly matches and welcomes all players of all abilities; two youth teams (under 11 and under 13) that have experienced success at district level and runs the ECB All Stars and Dynamos programmes for younger children.
+In addition the village "conker committee" also organise a number of fun events through the year and raise money for charities and local projects.

 Geography and Geology

 The village lies near the source of the River Frome and at 96 metres above sea level.
-There is a risk of flooding.
+There is a risk of flooding in some properties.
 The underlying solid geology is Middle Jurassic Cornbrash.

 Building the Dream

 In 2004 the village hosted a reality television programme broadcast on Channel 4 called Building the Dream, hosted by Linda Barker.
 Couples competed to win a dream home in the village.
 A local production company, Zeal, was responsible.